Boris Johnson scraps remaining COVID restrictions in England

 In Britain, 85% of people age 12 and up have had two vaccine doses and almost two-thirds have had a third booster shot.

-The announcement was welcomed by many Conservative Party lawmakers, who argue that the restrictions were inefficient and disproportionate.
-It could shore up Johnson’s position among party lawmakers, who have been mulling an attempt to oust him over scandals including lockdown-breaching government parties during the pandemic.
+Monday’s announcement was cheered by many Conservative Party lawmakers, who argue that the restrictions were inefficient and disproportionate.
+It could — and critics say was designed to — shore up Johnson’s position among party lawmakers, who have been mulling an attempt to oust him over scandals including lockdown-breaching government parties during the pandemic.

-Health psychologist Robert West, a member of a government advisory committee, said the Conservative government was abdicating its “responsibility for looking after its population.”
+But some scientists expressed alarm, saying that ending support for people to test and isolate would hit poor people the hardest.

-“It looks as though what the government has said is that it accepts that the country is going to have to live with somewhere between 20,000 and 80,000 COVID deaths a year and isn’t really going to do anything about it,” he said, speaking in a personal capacity.
-“Now that seems to me to be irresponsible.”
+“Today’s announcement is not a plan for living with COVID, it is a plan for reducing spending on testing and cutting support for people who have or may have COVID,” said Trish Greenhalgh, professor of primary care health services at the University of Oxford.

 Follow all AP stories on the pandemic at https://apnews.com/hub/coronavirus-pandemic